BioQwer/NoteKeeper/README.md

 #NoteKeeper
-Java based Simple Note Service
+Java based Simple Note Service.
-##Repository
 This repository contains two application:
-###Java Backend
+##Java Backend
 ####Goal
 Purpose of this application - provide REST service with security using as storage DataBase(MySql).
 ####Used for the development of: